fabohax/crab/README.md

   sudo service cron status
   ```

   That's it!
-Crub should now be up and running, executing your trading strategy on the OKEx platform.
+Crub should now be up and running, executing your trading strategy on the OKX platform.